ufukty/gohandlers/docs/reference/glossary/binding-and-tags.md

 ## 🧭 Summary

-Binding structs and their tags are the foundation of gohandlers.
+Binding structs and their tags are the foundation of Gohandlers.
 They let you describe your API contract clearly, declaratively, and type-safely—without any runtime reflection or handwritten parsing code.

-With just a few tagged structs, gohandlers will generate:
+With just a few tagged structs, Gohandlers will generate:

 -   Request parsers
 -   Response writers